Calculate Your Hand Injury Compensation Amount

 Lost Income And Future Earnings

-Regardless of what you do for a living, a hand injury can result in you having to take time off work or requesting adjusted hours, resulting in loss of income as well as future earnings.
+Regardless of what you do for a living, a hand injury can result in you having to take time off work or request adjusted hours, resulting in loss of income as well as future earnings.

 Medical Expenses